effector/effector/docs/recipes/react/example-forms.md

 ```
 [Try it](https://share.effector.dev/GBYkPuX2)

-This code is way shorter, yet has code duplication, lower scalability and reuse opportunity.
+This code is way shorter, yet has code duplication, lower scalability and less reusable.
 In some cases, usage of `getState` may cause state inconsistence, race conditions.

 #### Example 2
 This example shows, how you can manage state with uncontrolled form, handling loading of data, create components which are dependent of stores, transform data passed between events.